David Satcher Public Health Scholars Program

 - Incoming students from backgrounds underrepresented in health-related sciences

-- There is no separate application; awardees are informed of the scholarship at the time they receive their admissions notification
+- There is no separate application; awardees are notified of funding in the spring, after they receive their admissions decision

 Carleigh Frazier, M.P.H. candidate, is a student in the Epidemiology track of the MPH program.
 She received a bachelor of arts in Biology from Fisk University in 2018.
 As an undergraduate, Carleigh was selected as a student researcher for the NIH-funded Big Data to Knowledge (BD2K) program, which allowed her to gain research experience and training at the University of Illinois and Urbana-Champaign.
 After receiving her M.P.H., Carleigh hopes to attend medical school and focus her career on addressing ethnic and racial disparities in the U.S.